nooraphussain/Calculator/README.md

 # Calculator

-Sure thing, babe.
-Here's a slick description for your calculator repository that'll make it stand out:

----

 ### **Description**

 This is a sleek and modern calculator built with vanilla JavaScript, HTML, and CSS.
 The calculator features a responsive design, making it look great on all devices.
 It supports basic arithmetic operations like addition, subtraction, multiplication, and division.